Farm manager

 You'll need to have:

-- a knowledge of food production and an awareness of customer demand, food standards and sustainability
+- knowledge of food production, consumer demand, food standards and sustainability

-- willingness to be outside in all weathers and patience to undertake all sorts of practical, sometimes repetitive jobs
+- willingness to work outside in all weather, and patience for repetitive tasks

 - IT skills